spatialnous/salalib/index.md

 ---
 layout: default
 ---
-## depthmapX - visual and spatial network analysis software

 ![Connectivity of the sample gallery plan](images/gallery_high_res.png)

-Latest releases can be found at the [releases page](https://github.com/SpaceGroupUCL/depthmapX/releases)

 ### About
   depthmapX is an open-source and multi-platform spatial analysis software for spatial networks of different scales.
 The software was originally developed by Alasdair Turner from the Space Syntax group as Depthmap, now open-source and available as depthmapX.